-Redemption Provisions: The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after September 1, 2025 in whole or from time to time in part, on September 1, 2024, or on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
-The Bonds maturing September 1, 2032, September 1, 2035, September 1, 2037, September 1, 2039 and September 1, 2041 (collectively, the "Term Bonds") are also subject to mandatory sinking fund redemption.
+^{} Redemption Provisions: The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after September 1, 2026 in whole or from time to time in part, on September 1, 2025, or on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+The Bonds maturing September 1, 2039 and September 1, 2042 (the "Term Bonds") are also subject to mandatory sinking fund redemption.
 See "THE BONDS - Redemption."